The WoW Rogue Guide, for Mists of Pandaria

 Rogues often initiate combat with a surprise attack from the shadows, leading with vicious melee strikes.
 When in protracted battles, they utilize a successive combination of carefully chosen attacks to soften the enemy up for a killing blow.
 Rogues must take special care when selecting targets so that their combo attacks are not wasted, and they must be conscious of when to hide or flee if a battle turns against them. (source)

 This page is an overview of Rogues in the Mists of Pandaria.
-If you’re looking for specific info on any particular build then see the links in the contents section, just below.
+It covers basics, abilities, some gemming and enchanting, and so on.
+If you’re looking for specific info on any particular spec then see the links in the contents section, just below.

 Other Rogue Guides